Dragon8029/100-days-of-code/Attempt5.md

 Went back to Web Developer Bootcamp by Colt Steele on @Udemy so that I could refresh my memory on User Authentication.
 It's going to take a day or two of review before I can attempt to add it to my app, but it's a start.

 ---

+## D59:
+*Apr 23, 2019*

+Continued reveiwing the User Authentication section from Web Developer Bootcamp.
+Didn't get anything added to my project, but I think I now know what I need to get User Auth working on it.

+---